-The draft JMWMS includes a series of action plans covering short, medium and long timescales, with responsibilities identified and actions specified.
+The draft JMWMS includes supplementary reports (such as District Council Action Plans) covering short, medium and long timescales, with responsibilities identified and actions specified.
 This also includes specific targets and indicators for delivery of the Strategy.
 In addition there are several environmental monitoring criteria that arise from this SEA as key parameters to measure to ensure that no unforeseen adverse environmental outcomes arise from the Strategy implementation.
-Each criteria has some consideration of a 'trigger point' for where remedial action may be required, Table 32.
+Each criterion has some consideration of a 'trigger point' for where remedial action may be required, Table 32.